logo

 That said, we do have a couple of non-critical guidelines for acoustic panel placement.
 First, you get more absorption per square foot of panel when the panel is placed in or near a corner.
 Said another way, you'll need slightly fewer panels in your room if you place some of them in or near corners.

 Second, if there is a primary source of sound in the room, such as speakers at one place in the room, it's a good idea to place panels at first reflection points.
 These are places where the sound can come from the source, bounce once, and reach the listener.
-For example, on the side walls of a listening room midway between the listener and the speakers.
+For example, on the side walls of a listening room approximately midway between the listener and the speakers.
 This is because sound that reaches the listener after traveling an indirect path arrives just a little later than sound that came directly.
 This means your brain has to sort out multiple copies of the same sound, making things sound less clear and making speech more difficult to understand.
 Adding panels at the first reflection points reduces the late-arriving sound so your brain can focus on one clear copy of the sound.

 Q: I need to keep sound from going through my apartment walls (or through a window, or from coming in from the street).
 Will your panels do that?

-Low frequency sound (bass) requires stiffness and mass to bounce it off so it doesn't come through.
+Low frequency sound (bass) requires rigid surfaces to bounce it off so it doesn't come through.
 Concrete walls are great, but I realize you can't just pour one in your living room.
 Heavy plywood over a window, double-layer sheetrock on a wall, anything that adds stiffness and weight to your sound barrier will help keep those low frequencies out.
-And remember, airtight first, rigid and heavy second.

 Q: Is the 2-inch or the 4-inch panel thickness best for me?